Child and Teen Therapy—Counselors and Coaches in Durham, NC

 If you observe one or more of these signs in your child or teen your next step should be to set up an appointment with a Durham child counselor.
 Their role is to further assess the behaviors your child is exhibiting and help alter those behaviors so they no longer negatively impact his or her life.
 Durham child counselors will determine how deeply the problem is rooted and the causes behind them.
 They are trained to be solution-focused and will work with your child and family to find the right strategies that work for him or her.

-Schedule an Appointment at Thriveworks Durham Today
+Schedule an Appointment at Thriveworks Counseling in Durham Today

 Child therapy can help kids better maneuver and enjoy life in adolescence.
 As we delved into earlier, it helps those suffering from the harmful effects of mental illness, divorced parents, a low self-esteem, a tough move, and more.

 We want you and your child or teen to get the care that they need.
-If child therapy is something you want to pursue or learn more about, call Thriveworks Durham at (919) 629-3854.
+If child therapy is something you want to pursue or learn more about, call Thriveworks Counseling in Durham at (919) 629-3854.
 Our caring providers are ready and excited to walk alongside your child in dealing with difficult feelings, adopting healthier behaviors, and ultimately living a happier life.